[le dezɛ:r dɔrjɑ̃]

 The last decade has seen a popularization of the Arab world's ancient scents, as reflected in Serge Lutens' successful Moroccan niche fragrances and agarwood attars being sold in the West.
 In 2007, Guerlain jumped on the bandwagon and launched two Orient-themed perfume oils, Oud Sensuel and Garden Sensuel by Randa Hammami, but they weren't very successful.
-According to Sylvaine Delacourte, Thierry Wasser then "took his time to immerse himself in all of the major releases specially designed for the Middle East.
+According to Sylvaine Delacourte, former artistic director at Guerlain, Thierry Wasser then "took his time to immerse himself in all of the major releases specially designed for the Middle East.
 He went there often to interview advisers, clients, experts etc." His new perfumes were premièred at the luxury goods market in the Gulf states, but apart from the use of agarwood, called oud in Arab countries, and the fact that Wasser purposely made them smell very strong to fit the hot Dubai climate, they were only loosely connected to Middle Eastern perfumery.
 The style was explicitly French, and Les Déserts d'Orient soon found their way to Guerlain's own boutiques.

 On the other hand, the trio — completely devoid of powder, vanilla and gourmand plush — didn't attempt to install a new Shalimar oriental.
 If anything, and just for the sake of discrimination, it gave us a Mitsouko, a Nahéma and a Djedi, with assertive takes on rose, resins, spices and wood, and saffron as a common denominator, more niche-like and less voluptuous than we are used to from Guerlain.